 Home disclosures are an important legal requirement.
 They can protect you from potential lawsuits should a home buyer feel as though he or she was not informed about a major problem in the sale property.
 But knowing what to disclose and what may be too much information for the buyer is difficult to determine.

 That’s why it’s best to speak to a Clever Partner Agent about what you must disclose and what you do not need to point out.

 A professional Clever Partner Agent can walk you through all of the paperwork and help you with any questions that you have.
-Partner Agents are all full-service and they work with top-real estate agents in Texas, along with other major companies like Keller Williams, Century 21, and RE/MAX.
+Partner Agents are all full-service and they work with top real estate agents in Wisconsin, along with other major companies like Keller Williams, Century 21, and RE/MAX.
 They will help put more money into your pocket at closing and guide you through the process of fulfilling all necessary legal requirements.